-Chapter 21A HISTORIC PLANNED DEVELOPMENT DISTRICT—BEALL'S HILL (HPD-BH)
+Chapter 21A HISTORIC BEALL'S HILL (HBH)

 Section 21A.01.
 Purpose and intent.

-The HPD-BH Zoning District is intended to support the redevelopment efforts of the Beall's Hill Neighborhood within the Intown Historic District, while protecting and enhancing the historic value and character that make this neighborhood unique.
+The HBH Zoning District is intended to support the redevelopment efforts of the Beall's Hill Neighborhood within the Intown Historic District, while protecting and enhancing the historic value and character that make this neighborhood unique.
 One (1) goal for this redevelopment is to preserve as many existing significant structures as possible, recognizing these structures as irreplaceable assets.
-The addition of newly constructed homes and pockets of retail and service oriented businesses are to provide a renaissance for this community through attention to design, land use, and overall desirability.
+The addition of newly constructed homes and pockets of retail and service-oriented businesses are to provide a renaissance for this community through attention to design, land use, and overall desirability.

 (Added January 10, 2005, ZA05-01-01)

 Section 21A.02.
-Permitted uses.
+Permitted and limited uses.

-[1] Single-family dwellings.

-[2] Two-family dwellings (duplexes) subject to the following density requirements:

-(a) Minimum lot width at building line: Sixty (60) feet.

-(b) Minimum lot area: Six thousand (6,000) square feet.

-(c) Maximum lot coverage: Thirty-five (35) percent.
+Permitted and limited uses are established in Chapter 4B.

+Section 21A.02.1 Accessory uses

-[3] Accessory buildings located on the same lot or parcel of land as the main structure and customarily incidental to the permitted or conditional use; Provided that the following requirements are met:
+[1] Accessory buildings located on the same lot or parcel of land as the main structure and customarily incidental to the permitted or conditional use, provided that the following requirements are met:

 (a) Accessory buildings detached from the main dwelling shall not be closer than ten (10) feet to the main dwelling, nor closer than three (3) feet one (1) inch to any interior property line.
-The accessory building shall comply with the setback requirements from rights-of-way for the main dwelling, but in no case shall the accessory building be located between the actual building line of the main dwelling and a right-of-way located to the front or side of a parcel.
+The accessory building shall comply with the setback requirements from rights-of-way for the main dwelling, provided that in no case shall the accessory building be located in the front yard.

 (b) A detached accessory building shall not exceed two (2) stories in height and shall not cover more than thirty-five (35) percent of the side or rear yard.

-[4] Home swimming pool, provided the location is not closer than ten (10) feet to any property line and subject to the enclosure requirements of Section 4.11[4].

-[5] Home occupations, provided the requirements of Section 23.01 are met.

-[6] Garage apartment, as an accessory use to single-family dwellings only and subject to the following requirements:

-(a) All requirements for accessory building placement are met;

-(b) All parking requirements for the property are met, including the use of at least one (1) parking space within the garage apartment structure.

-(c) Only one (1) garage apartment per parcel shall be allowed.

-[7] Day care home, provided the requirements of Section 23.30 are met.
-(Added July 23, 2007, ZA07-07-03)

 (Added January 10, 2005, ZA05-01-01)

 Section 21A.03.
 Conditional uses.